A

 Look at the Antiscia / Contra-antiscia -

-rationales behind the concept of Antiscia.
+behind the classical concept of Antiscia.
 If you don't know squat

-this article.
-If you "think" you know all about Antiscia,
+article.
+If you "think" you know all about Antiscia, then

 How

-own fancy smancy astrological software that will automatically
+fancy smancy astrological software that will automatically calculate

-calculate your Solstice (antiscia) points, then Cafe Astrology
+your Solstice (antiscia) points, then Cafe Astrology gives you instructions

 Relationships